Unofficial Website for Historical Artifacts from the Palace Hotel.

 I suppose the only disappointing thing about the Palace today is the use of plain white china and unmarked silverware.
 I think it takes something away from the experience, though I can understand the reasoning - to prevent guests and collectors from absconding them as souvenirs.
 This seems commonplace for any hotel (historic or not) in the present day.
 On the random occasion, you can purchase reproduction items in the hotel gift shop.
 During my visit, I was collecting and purchasing what I could with the PH logo to add to my collection.

-There is not much online regarding the items used in the original 1875 Palace Hotel; I am sure almost all of them were destroyed in the 1906 fire.
+There is not much online regarding the items used in the original 1875 Palace Hotel; as most were destroyed in the 1906 fire and the history of those pieces were lost to time.
 However, I know items are out there for a few reasons.
 Like any hotel, I am sure the original got rid of old items as they were replaced with new, whether it was through an auction or giveaways.
 Guests also likely absconded pieces throughout the years as souvenirs.
 Finally, after the fire, looters would've found intact pieces amid the rubble, as the china and silver rooms were in the basement and are known to have survived.
-After visiting the Palace in 2022, I learned that the hotel has a few items in its archives from the time of the earthquake - a bottle of 1906 champagne saved from the hotel, a spoon that was found in the fire, and original pieces of broken glass windows from the 1875 building.
-As time goes by, I have noticed pieces slowly creep into the market and I add them to the collection when I can.
+There are noted instances of guests leaving the hotel with room keys and coat check tags in their pockets after the earthquake, but before the fire, which saved them.
+There is also an account of intact wine bottles found in the basement as the demolition was taking place and they were sold at auction a few decades ago.

 Original 1909 Palace Hotel brass door knob.
 As used in the hotel from 1909 to the present date.
 During our tour, I was told that as these have been breaking beyond repair, they are being replaced with more modern hotel lever handles - which is what our room had.
 Many of these can still be seen in the hallways of the hotel.
-This was my first acquisition from the Palace Hotel - and while I was at the hotel!
+This was my first acquisition from the Palace Hotel - and while I was there!

 Fine porcelain tray created to commemorate the opening of the New Palace Hotel on December 16, 1909.
 Made by Bauscher Brothers, Weiden, Germany.
 I currently have two of these in the collection.